 Welcome to the PLU RN Re-Entry Program 2019 - Registration Opens Feburary 2019

 The purpose of the course is to prepare the inactive Registered Nurse for current employment with adult clients.
-Refresher program to meet the Washington State Professional Nursing requirements for the current practice set forth in the RCW and WAC.
+The Refresher program meets the Washington State Professional Nursing requirements for the current practice set forth in the RCW and WAC.
 These requirements are monitored by the Nursing Care Quality Assurance Commission.

 Due to possible schedule changes dates are tentative at this time.